pret/pokecrystal/docs/vc_patch.md

 Symbol names or "`@`" are evaluated as their absolute offset.

-As "`hex`", the value uses lowercase; as "`HEX`", it uses uppercase.
-The other variations are for inconsistent casing: "`Hex`" prints the last three digits in lowercase and the rest uppercase; "`HEx`" prints the last two digits in lowercase and the rest uppercase; "`hEX`" prints the last three digits in uppercase and the rest lowercase; and "`heX`" prints the last two digits in uppercase and the rest lowercase.
+This command also contains alternative variations for inconsistent casing: "`Hex`" prints the last three digits in lowercase and the rest uppercase; "`HEx`" prints the last two digits in lowercase and the rest uppercase; "`hEX`" prints the last three digits in uppercase and the rest lowercase; and "`heX`" prints the last two digits in uppercase and the rest lowercase.

 For example, "`{hex 0xabcd 5}`" outputs "`0x0abcd`".